 On average one in 19 Australian men and one in 27 Australian women will develop colorectal cancer by the age of 75 years.
-Colorectal cancer (CRC) is mostly seen in persons aged 40 years and over and from age 50 years its incidence rises sharply.
+Colorectal cancer (CRC) is mostly seen in people aged 40 years and over and from age 50 years its incidence rises sharply.

 Australia, like the USA, has one of the highest incidence rates of colorectal cancer in the world.
 The USA has already adopted colorectal cancer screening on a national basis.
 In Australia, there are about 11,000 new cases of colorectal cancer each year and about 5,500 deaths from the disease.